pixelomer/AnyFS/README.md

 Each AnyFS filesystem has a data provider.
 This data provider is responsible for creating, reading, updating and deleting objects, and nothing else.
 The only job of a data provider is storing and retrieving binary data.
 It does not need to (and should not try to) decrypt or parse this data.

 You can create your own AnyFS filesystem by implementing your own AnyFS data provider.
-The functions you need to implement are `createObject()`, `writeObject(objectID, data)` and `readObject(objectID)`. `deleteObject(objectID)` is optional and filesystem functionality will not be affected if it is missing, but it is highly recommended that you implement it if possible.
+The functions you need to implement are `createObject()`, `writeObject(objectID, data)` and `readObject(objectID)`.
+There is also an optional `deleteObject(objectID)` method.
+Filesystem functionality will not be affected if it is missing, but it is highly recommended that you implement it if possible.

+See [src/anyfs/provider.ts](https://github.com/pixelomer/AnyFS/blob/main/src/anyfs/provider.ts) for details on implementing a new AnyFS data provider.

+### Usage Examples

+- See [src/examples/local-fs.ts](https://github.com/pixelomer/AnyFS/blob/main/src/examples/local-fs.ts) and [src/index.ts](https://github.com/pixelomer/AnyFS/blob/main/src/index.ts) for an example AnyFS implementation that stores objects as files.
+Also useful when debugging AnyFS itself.
+- [discord-fs](https://github.com/pixelomer/discord-fs) is an AnyFS filesystem for storing files as Discord messages.

 ## Functionality